 Sleipner CO2 Storage

 The Sleipner CO2 Storage facility was the first in the world to inject CO2 into a dedicated geological storage setting.
 The Sleipner facility, located offshore Norway, has captured CO2 as part of the Sleipner area gas development since 1996.
 The captured CO2 is directly injected into an offshore sandstone reservoir.
-Approximately 0.85 million tonnes of CO2 is injected per annum and over 16.5 million tonnes has been injected since inception to January 2017.
+Approximately 0.85 million tonnes of CO2 is injected per annum and over 17 million tonnes has been injected since inception to date.

 More information on this project can be found in the Members' Portal